chbrown/scripts/README.md

 Uh, what?
 So it looks through lines of json and prints just the "text" attribute.
 I guess if you want to look as just Tweet text.
 Something like `npm install json` and then `cat feed.json | json -C text` would do the same thing.

+# tnls

+List all active ssh tunnels, looking for something like `ssh ... -L ...`.

 # tgz

 Wrapper around `tar cz`, basically: